vetleras/2022-hackathon/README.md

 ## Criteria for success
+- Developer track
     - Modeling accuracy (in case you go  this way)
     - Presentation of results:
         - Being able to explain model and procedure
         - Data visualizations
     - Scientific findings such as finding new ways to do predictions on the data, insights about the data itself
+- Innovation track
+    - Novelty of idea
+    - Presentation of idea:
+        - Being able to argue for the relevancy and possible impact of your idea
+        - Present use-cases and potential stakeholders

-### Additional criteria
+### Additional developer criteria
 - Computational efficiency of the solution
 - Software quality
     - Documentation